AlexBurnes/buildfab/docs/Container-implementation-status.md

 ## Conclusion

-The container feature is approximately 70% complete with basic container execution working well.
-The main blocker is the missing implementation of `prepareContainer()` and `collectArtifacts()` methods, which prevents `run_action` and `run_stage` from working.
-Once these are implemented, the container feature will be fully functional for the core use cases.
+The container feature is approximately 85% complete with most core functionality working well.
+The `run_action` and `run_stage` execution is fully implemented and working correctly.
+The main remaining blocker is the missing implementation of the `collectArtifacts()` method for artifact collection from containers.

 The schema fix (Commands → run) has been completed and all examples have been updated to use the correct configuration format.
+The `PrepareContainerConfig()` method properly handles buildfab binary and configuration mounting for `run_action` and `run_stage` execution.